BU-NU-CLOUD-SP18/Ceph-Tracing/Proposal/README.md

 distributed systems.
 These applications are constructed from collections of software modules and could span many thousands of machines across multiple physical facilities.
-Knowing the system behavior and reasoning about performance issues are invaluable in such environments[@Dapper].
+Knowing the system behavior and reasoning about performance issues are invaluable in such environments[1].
 Therefore, the obvious use is to allow system engineers and researchers better understand the infrastructure and keep the system at highest efficiency.